moyu717/CAF/README.md

 | LastFM  |1,892  |17,632 |  92,834 |      97.3%|

-For each dataset, we randomly select 70% of the user accessrecord as the training set and the remaining as the validation (10%)and testing (20%) data.
+For each dataset, we randomly select 70% of the user access record as the training set and the remaining as the validation (10%)and testing (20%) data.

 ------------------